jake-bladt/jake-bladt.github.io/readme.md

 - [SVG Basic Shapes and D3.js](https://www.dashingd3js.com/svg-basic-shapes-and-d3js)
 - [adding math symbols in github flavoured markdown](https://github.com/aimacode/aima-pseudocode/issues/14)
 - [Install Linux on an HTC One](https://www.linux.com/answers/how-can-i-install-linux-my-htc-one)

+**End Note:** Developers who want to work with FOSS tools on a Windows machine are losing a great resource when (Nitrous.io closes at the end of November)[https://community.nitrous.io/posts/nitrous-service-shutdown-november-14th].

 ## 28-October-2016